OpenDataology/website/content/en/docs/components/pipelines/installation/localcluster-deployment.md

 For more information about K3ai, refer to the [official documentation](https://k3ai.github.io/docs/intro).

-## Deploying Kubeflow Pipelines
+## Deploying OpenDataology Pipelines

-The installation process for Kubeflow Pipelines is the same for all three environments covered in this guide: kind, K3s, and K3ai.
+The installation process for OpenDataology Pipelines is the same for all three environments covered in this guide: kind, K3s, and K3ai.

 **Note**: Process Namespace Sharing (PNS) is not mature in Argo yet - for more